giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## Known Issues
 - The SRB bottom separator motors have their thrust transforms broken, I advise not to install them and use something else.
 The nose cone separator motors work fine.
+- If you jettison the rcs covers during ascent, they can collide with and destroy other parts.
+Disable them in the VAB
 - The split rudder, when fully open, can induce yaw instability.
 Up to about 3/4 it's fine
 - Cockpit internal pending rework
 - Wings no longer have colliders - required by the aero model to work correctly